 Small bathrooms can be a nightmare for owners trying to get it right.
 There can be little room for error with these types of rooms as everything is magnified due to the inability to hide anything.
 Small bathrooms in Perth can range from tiny to small so I think it’s small but it’s actually big but it’s important to take this guide to whatever the size of your room.
-For tips on layouts and tricks on a Small Perth Bathroom Renovation Click Here.
+For 4 tips on layouts and tricks for small bathrooms Click Here.

 One Size Does Not Fit All (Tile Size)